 The Sponsor will supply sufficient quantities of soticlestat to allow completion of this study.
-Celerion will supply sufficient quantities of rifampin to allow completion of this study.
+Celerion will supply sufficient quantities of itraconazole and mefenamic acid to allow completion of this study.

-For each study medication (ie, soticlestat and rifampin), the same lot number will be used throughout the study.
+For all study medications (ie, soticlestat, itraconazole, and mefenamic acid), the same lot number will be used throughout the study.
 The lot numbers and expiration dates (where available) of the study drugs supplied will be recorded in the final report.
 Study drugs will be stored according to the product labels provided with the product.